Speed Racer (film): Casting

 While Joseph Gordon-Levitt, Shia LaBeouf and Zac Efron were originally considered for the role of Speed Racer, Emile Hirsch eventually won the role.
 When he prepared for the role, Hirsch watched every Speed Racer episode and visited Charlotte Motor Speedway (known as Lowe's Motor Speedway at the time), where he met with driver Jimmie Johnson.
-Elisha Cuthbert, Kate Mara and Rose McGowan were originally considered for the role of Trixie, the role was eventually given to Christina Ricci.
-Before Matthew Fox was cast as Racer X, Henry Rollins was originally considered for the role.
-Keanu Reeves was offered the role of Racer X, but he declined.
+Before Christina Ricci was cast as Trixie, Elisha Cuthbert, Kate Mara and Rose McGowan were originally considered for the role.
+Before Matthew Fox was cast as Racer X, Keanu Reeves was offered the role, but he declined.

 Filming

 In February 2007, the Wachowskis selected Babelsberg Studios in Potsdam, Germany to film.
 In the following March, Warner Bros. moved the release date two weeks earlier to May 9, 2008.
 The studio received a grant of $12.3 million from Germany's new Federal Film Fund, the largest yet from the organization, for its production in the Berlin-Brandenburg region.
 The amount was later increased to $13 million.
-Principal photography commenced on June 5, 2007 in Berlin, and was shot entirely against greenscreen, lasting 60 days.
+Principal photography commenced on June 5, 2007, in Berlin, and was shot entirely against greenscreen, lasting 60 days.
 The Wachowskis filmed in high-definition video for the first time.
 With the camera, the Wachowskis used a layering approach that would put both the foreground and the background in focus to give it the appearance of real-life anime.
 The film has a "retro future" look, according to Silver.
 Filming concluded on August 25, 2007.

+Some of the mid century homes were filmed in the Vista Las Palmas neighborhood in Palm Springs, California.
+The footage was enhanced to give them a snow covered appearance.

 Music

 In 2007, the Wachowskis purchased the rights to the sound effects and theme song of the television series for use in the film.
 The film's soundtrack was composed by Michael Giacchino, performed by Hollywood Studio Symphony and released by Varèse Sarabande.
 It was used along with orchestral score; Warner Bros. added an updated version of the "Go Speed Racer Go" theme song, which plays during the end credits, and was produced by Ali Dee Theodore and Jason Gleed, and performed by Ali Dee and the Deekompressors.
-Razor & Tie released this version as an extended play on January 1, 2008 to promote the film's release, and as a single released along with film's soundtrack on May 6, 2008.
+Razor & Tie released this version as an extended play on January 1, 2008, to promote the film's release, and as a single released along with film's soundtrack on May 6, 2008.